-Students are encouraged to strengthen their ties to the development industry through membership in professional organizations.
-The Urban Land Institute (ULI), the Building Industry Association (BIA), the International Council of Shopping Centers (ICSC), and the National Association of Home Builders (NAHB) are among the organizations which offer many useful services, conferences, and publications.
+Students are encouraged to strengthen their ties to the real estate industry through membership in professional organizations.
+The Urban Land Institute (ULI), the Building Industry Association (BIA), the International Council of Shopping Centers (ICSC), and NAIOP are among the organizations which offer many useful services, conferences, and publications.
 Many of the professional organizations offer special rates for student members.

 Graduate Real Estate Association

 The Graduate Real Estate Association is a university-wide group for graduate students pursuing real estate degrees.
 Students from the Dollinger MRED program along with MBA, Master of Planning, Master of Construction Management, and Law students comprise the membership.
-GREA’s goal is to provide students with exposure to different careers and opportunities available in real estate, to link members with professionals in the real estate industry, and to educate students on real estate trends and the impact of real estate on the business world.
+GREA’s goal is to provide students with exposure to different careers and opportunities available in real estate, to link members with real estate professionals, and to educate students on market trends and the impact of real estate on the business world.

-California Brokers License – Under an articulation agreement between the California Department of Real Estate and the USC MRED program RED courses fulfill a portion of the requirements for a real estate broker license.
+California Brokers License — Under an articulation agreement between the California Department of Real Estate and the USC, certain RED courses fulfill a portion of the requirements for a real estate broker license.